glenux/gen-ai--vibe-coding--lab/README.md

 # GenAI Vibe Coding Lab

 Welcome to the GenAI Vibe Coding Lab!
-This project provides a complete, portable, and ready-to-use development environment in a virtual machine.
+This project provides a complete, portable, and ready-to-use vibe-coding environment in a virtual machine.

 It's perfect for anyone who wants a consistent and isolated workspace packed with the latest AI-powered coding tools, without cluttering up their main computer.

-With a single command, you can launch a Debian "Bookworm" Linux environment that comes pre-installed with everything you need to start experimenting with AI in your coding workflow.
+With a single command, you can launch a Linux environment that comes pre-installed with everything you need to start experimenting with AI in your coding workflow.

 The lab is accessible directly from your web browser via VS Code, providing a familiar and powerful editing experience out of the box.